Gideon-Kiprono/School-APP-MGMT-SYSTEM/README.md

 # School-APP-MGMT-SYSTEM
-system to managege student and teachers: One can know teachers absent, teachers present, add new staff or students to the database ,etc
+system to managege student and teachers:
+##Functionalities
+1.Dashbord - Check attendances and the status of students and staff 2.Login
+3.Adding new staff or student